San Antonio Family Law Lawyer

 Some clients worry about having to pay spousal support or alimony during or after the divorce.
 When a spousal support request is made, Texas laws require the requesting spouse to show enough evidence to support their request, as state laws tend to automatically assume that spousal support is not necessary unless there is enough proof that the spouse in need of support has made good faith efforts to gain the skills and education needed to support themselves, and still is unable to earn enough income on their own.

 In Texas, there are set limits for the maximum amount a spouse may receive as alimony.
 In addition, with a few exceptions, there are also limits on how long a spouse can continue receiving alimony after the divorce.
 Texas laws do not allow the monthly spousal support amount to exceed 20% of the spouse’s average monthly gross income, or $5000 (whichever is less).
-Likewise, the length of the marriage determines how long spousal support payments may last – and judges may order spousal support for the shortest duration applicable, giving the requesting spouse enough time to become self-sufficient.

 Can I Get a Legal Separation in Texas if I Am Not Ready for a Divorce?

 Several states recognize legal separations, a process chosen by many couples who do not wish to get a divorce or believe there may be a chance for reconciliation after living apart.
 Courts may issue child support and visitation orders in a similar fashion as in a divorce, but the couple is still legally married even though they may not live in the same household.
-In many instances, a separation can be reversed, and the marriage may continue if the spouses wish to do so or can be finalized by divorce.
-The parties may not remarry until their divorce process is completed.

-However, Texas is one of six states where legal separation is not an option.
-The state does not recognize any type of legal separation, and a couple wishing to end their marriage can only choose between an annulment and a divorce.
 If you believe your marriage has reached a point of no return but do not feel ready to get a divorce, it may be best to consult a Texas family law attorney to discuss your situation and learn your options.
 You may be able to move out of your marital residence and request the court to issue temporary agreements while your divorce is pending, addressing issues such as property division and spousal support.

 When Should I See a Family Law Attorney?

 It goes without saying that an attorney can help guide clients through a difficult divorce, helping them make sensible decisions amidst an emotionally-charged battle and protecting their rights, ensuring their client is not being taken advantage of by their ex-spouse.
-Likewise, a family law attorney can assist clients dealing with child custody and support issues.
+Likewise, a family law attorney can assist clients dealing with child custody and child support disputes issues.

 It is important to mention that a family law attorney is an important ally during times of conflict but can also play a key role when you are planning for an exciting life event such as marriage or adoption.
 Many couples choose to reduce the chances of getting into a heated conflict over property division or child custody by entering into a prenuptial agreement.
-An attorney can assist with the process of drafting and signing a prenuptial to protect both spouses in the event their relationship does not work out, making sure the agreement is drafted in a fair manner to both parties and is legally valid.

 Other times, a family may decide to adopt a child.
 This can be a long and complicated process, with many legal steps and paperwork necessary.
 A family law attorney can help clients navigate the child adoption process and provide the right advice to help the family increase their chances of being successful and bringing in a new member into their household.